root670/CheatDevicePS2/README.md

 Replay or CodeBreaker.
 It supports booting retail, disc based games as well as ELF files (such as OpenPS2Loader, ESR, etc.) stored on a flashdrive or memory card.
-Cheat databases are stored in files created with makecdb, which will convert cheat lists using a this simple format:
+Cheat databases are stored in files created with makecdb, which will convert cheat lists using this simple format:

 ```
 "Game Name"